ElenaScholz/gwp-validation/README.md

 The first script joins all Arlie geometries spatially with Hydrolakes geometries created in the Script 01_run_hydrolakes.

-Then the Arlie timeseries information are matched.
+Then the Arlie timeseries information is matched.

-In the second script the gwp timeseries information are matched.
+In the second script the gwp timeseries information is matched.
 The following checks are made:
 - Checking for Lake Area differences of more then 10%
 - Filtering out all dates where ARLIE has a disruption (Cloud Coverage + Other entities + XX) higher then 10%
 - removing lakes with less then 5% matching data-coverage.